-During January 2025, Adlternative enhanced the microsoft/git repository by developing a safety-focused feature for Git’s garbage collection process.
-They introduced the --expire-to option to git gc, allowing pruned objects to be stored in a user-specified directory rather than deleted outright.
-This update, implemented in C and Shell, also changed the default behavior of git gc --prune=now to merge unreachable objects into a cruft pack within the designated directory.
-By improving storage hygiene and enabling easier audit and rollback, Adlternative’s work addressed operational risks for large repositories, demonstrating depth in system administration and command-line interface development.
+During January 2025, contributed to the microsoft/git repository by enhancing Git’s garbage collection process with a safety-focused feature.
+Developed and integrated the --expire-to option for git gc, allowing pruned objects to be stored in a user-specified directory rather than deleted outright.
+Updated the default behavior of git gc --prune=now so that unreachable objects are merged into a cruft pack within the designated directory, improving storage hygiene and enabling easier audit and rollback for large repositories.
+This work involved C programming, command-line interface design, and shell scripting, supporting safer release engineering and operational stability in system administration contexts.

 January 2025 (microsoft/git): Implemented a safety-focused enhancement to Git garbage collection.
 Introduced --expire-to=<dir> option to git gc to store pruned objects in a user-specified directory, and updated the default behavior of git gc --prune=now to merge unreachable objects into a cruft pack in that directory instead of deleting.
 These changes improve storage hygiene, auditability, and rollback capabilities for large repos, reducing risk during pruning operations.
 This aligns with safer release engineering and operational stability.